About Gorsauch Haus

-One of the long-anticipated public benefits of the Gorsuch Haus development will be the new Lift 1A, a high-speed quad lift which will be constructed by Aspen Skiing Company.
-The new chairlift will load at a similar elevation and with a similar alignment to the present Lift1A, and the terminus will be in the area of Ruthie’s restaurant.
+One of the long-anticipated public benefits of the Gorsuch Haus development will be the new Lift 1A, which will be constructed by Aspen Skiing Company.
+The new lift will move closer to the town core, near Dean Street and the original loading area of Lift 1.
+It will have a similar alignment to the present Lift1A, and unload next to Ruthie’s restaurant.

-Located in the high point of the property overlooking Aspen with sweeping views is a ski-in/ski-out restaurant designed to be a year-round community gathering place for breakfast, lunch, après, and dinner.
+Located in Gorsuch Haus and overlooking Aspen with sweeping views is a ski-in/ski-out restaurant designed to be a year-round community gathering place for breakfast, lunch, après, and dinner.
 Spacious decks will be the ideal spot for skiers to take a break from skiing, and celebrate the end of a ski day.

-Norway Island Partners are working with the City of Aspen transportation department on public and private transit solutions that will make access from town to the lift easy for locals and visitors.
+Norway Island Partners are working with the City of Aspen transportation department on transit solutions that will make access from town to the hotel and restaurant easy for locals and visitors.

 Norway Island, LLC - Bryan Peterson and Jeff Gorsuch had the original vision for a new project at Lift 1A that would bring a a second renaissance for the west portal of Aspen Mountain.
 They formed Roch Partners and entered into an agreement to acquire the land from Aspen Skiing Company.
 For the past two years, they have worked with a group of professional land planners, architects and designers as well as Aspen Skiing Company planners, to move their vision forward In the summer of 2015, they brought in a development partner with the hospitality and development expertise to make their project a reality.
 Lowe Enterprises, represented by Jim DeFrancia, joined Peterson and Gorsuch to create Norway Island LLC.